 Long-Term Care Insurance is a product many Americans have in place to safeguard current or future retirement income and assets from the high costs of extended Long Term Health Care.
 These policies are also tax deductible.

 The policies have attractive tax treatment under IRC 7702(b).
-Premiums can be tax deductible if you have enough medical related deductions, you are self-employed or own a LLC, S-Corporation or C-Corporation.
+Premiums can be tax deductible if you have enough medical related deductions, you are self-employed or own an LLC, S-Corporation or C-Corporation.
 C-Corporations can deduct 100% of the premium.
-Otherwise the IRS publishes a chart each year which indicates the amount deductible based on age.
+Otherwise, the IRS publishes a chart each year which indicates the amount deductible based on age.

 The IRS has increased these amounts for 2017.

-“Only traditional Long Term Care insurance policies have the benefit of potentially being tax-deductible to an individual.
-After retirement when income typically declines, tax deductions can take on a significant added value to take advantage of,” said Slome.
+“Only traditional Long-Term Care Insurance policies have the benefit of potentially being tax-deductible to an individual.
+After retirement when income typically declines, tax deductions can take on a significant added value to take advantage of.”Jesse Slome

 Proceeds from LTC insurance are always tax-free.